How to Post Longer Videos on Instagram

 - Instagram Reels can last up to 90 seconds (previously 60 seconds).

 Of course, this can be annoying when you want to share something that doesn’t fit within these time constraints.

 So how do you get around Instagram’s video limits?
 There are a few methods for getting your longer videos up on Instagram where they belong!
 It starts with deciding which option is best.
 You cannot make Reels, Live, or Videos longer than their preset limit, but you can make Stories “appear” longer.

-If you have a prerecorded video that fits within the time constraints of Reels (now 90 seconds versus 60), it is best to publish it there, so the entire video gets seen.
+If you have a prerecorded video that fits within the time constraints of Reels (now 90 seconds versus 60), it is best to publish it there so that the entire video gets seen.
 However, if you need to use Instagram Stories, it can overlap to appear as one (up to 100 clips at 15 seconds each with a slight, almost unnoticeable pause between them), which gives you plenty of time to use it in a 24-hour duration.

 How to Post Longer Instagram Stories Videos

 Uploading videos on Instagram Stories has a limit of 15 seconds per clip.
 If your video overlaps that limit, IG cuts it into 15-second segments (up to 60 seconds total).
 The best option is to use a third-party app to trim your videos before uploading them so that you can clip longer videos that overlap the 60-second limit.
 This way, it auto-plays the way you want, specifying the duration for each clip rather than the 15-second increments.